MichaelPoP/JSAIN/README.md

 DESCRIPTION
 The application basically consists of a MVC framework with only a couple view pages.
 The main page is the focus of the logic and consists of a single user input and chat window that holds replies and inputs between the user and the javascript.
+The user utilizes keywords in order to return more specific responses on a variety of topics.

+TECHNOLOGY

+JSAIN uses multiple APIs in order to better mimic computer intelligence.
+Here are the APIs used:

+- Siri
+- Omdb
+- MusicXmatch
+- Yoda Speak
+- Google Maps
+- Montana-flynn Dictionary

+In addition to external APIs JSAIN utilizes a few node packages to improve the functionality and make the development process easier.
+Here are some of the node packages used:

+- "express" Framework for Node
+- "unirest" API Request Facilitator
+- "natural" Natural Language Processing Facility
+- "ejs" for the views